Safety, Security, Health and Environment

 - Head Office in Bangkok allows employees to alternately work from home and at office in order to reduce contacts and proximity during workplace activities.

-- In all operating areas onshore and offshore, safety measures are strictly enforced, such as isolation of workers travelling to the site, provision of information regarding health (health declaration), COVID-19 laboratory screening prior to entry to work areas, daily body temperature scanning and strict personal and workplace hygiene measures
+- In all operating areas onshore and offshore, safety measures are strictly enforced, such as vaccination for employees, their families, and contractors, isolation of workers travelling to the site, provision of information regarding health (health declaration), COVID-19 laboratory screening prior to entry to work areas, daily body temperature scanning and strict personal and workplace hygiene measures.

 PTTEP commits to operating business with social and environmental responsibility by adhering to the Safety, Security, Health and Environmental (SSHE) Policy, which integrates the commitment to environmental protection, regulatory compliance, and continuous improvement.
 Company personnel, business partners as well as contractors working for or on behalf of the Company must implement this SSHE Policy.
 The summary of PTTEP's Environmental Management appeared in the Company's website; Environment Section. such as